NVSL/QuadClass-Resources/README.md

 There are 11 labs divided into four sections.
 Deadlines are on the course homepage.

+The slides for each lab are in the directory with the lab description.

 ### PCB Design

 1. [Introduction To Eagle](https://github.com/NVSL/QuadClass-Resources/tree/master/labs/Introduction-To-Eagle)